Piccolo: Repertoire

 Additionally, there is now a selection of chamber music that uses the piccolo.
 One example is Stockhausen's Zungenspitzentanz, for piccolo and two euphoniums (or one synthesizer), with an optional percussionist and dancer.
 Another is George Crumb's Madrigals, Book II for soprano, flute (doubling piccolo/alto flute), and percussion.
 Other examples include a trio for piccolo, contrabassoon, and piano, 'Was mit den Tränen geschieht' by Stephen Hough, the Quintet for Piccolo and String Quartet by Graham Waterhouse, and Malambo for piccolo, double bass, and piano by Miguel del Aguila.
 Currently published trios for three piccolos include Quelque Chose canadienne (Something Canadian) by Nancy Nourse and Bird Tango by Crt Sojar Voglar for three piccolos with piano.
 Petrushka's Ghost for eight piccolos by Melvin Lauf, Jr. and Una piccolo sinfonia for nine piccolos by Matthew King are two more examples.

+Piccolo specialist Peter Verhoyen has commissioned, inspired and premiered a large number of works for the piccolo: list of compositions written for Peter Verhoyen.